 A. If an elector's address of ordinary residence is in your electoral district and he is registering to vote by special ballot and will cast his vote inside your ED, he's a local elector.
-The elector can register in person at your office, or he can request that the application form be mailed or faxed to him or he can download the application form for local electors from the EC Web site.
+The elector can register in person at your office, OR he can request that the application form be mailed or faxed to him OR he can download the application form for local electors from the EC Web site.
 Once his application form is received and accepted, you can either hand the elector his special ballot voting kit or mail it to him.
-He must return his completed voting kit to you before the close of polls on polling day.
+He must return his completed voting kit to you before the close of polls on election day.

-If the elector plans on casting his vote from outside your electoral district (i.e. expects to be travelling, etc.), he is to be considered a national elector, and he must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on polling day.
+If the elector plans on casting his vote from outside your electoral district (i.e. expects to be travelling, etc.), he is to be considered a national elector, and he must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on election day.

-- B. If an elector's address of ordinary residence is in another ED and he's registering to vote by special ballot in person in your office, he's a national elector.
+- B. If an elector's address of ordinary residence is in another ED where a by-election is being held and he's registering to vote by special ballot in person in your office, he's a national elector.
 You will be required to process his application form and provide him with a national special ballot voting kit (with a bar code label).
-He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on polling day. - C. If an elector's address of ordinary residence is in another ED and he's registering to vote by special ballot by mailing or faxing the request to your office, he's a national elector, and you must fax his completed application form, along with the required proof of identification and address of ordinary residence, to EC in Ottawa.
+He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on election day. - C. If an elector's address of ordinary residence is in another ED where a by-election is being held and he's registering to vote by special ballot by mailing or faxing the request to your office, he's a national elector, and you must fax his completed application form, along with the required proof of identification and address of ordinary residence, to EC in Ottawa.
 EC will send the elector his special ballot voting kit by mail.
 EC in Ottawa will affix the bar code label to the application form and the Outer Envelope National Elector.
-He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on polling day.
+He must return his completed voting kit to EC in Ottawa no later than 6:00 p.m., Ottawa time, on election day.